DanTCIM/ValAct_RAG/data/md/Product/2022-SOA-NonguaranteedElements.md

 Products in the United States with NGEs were a response to problems and opportunities in the insurance market during the 1970 s and 1980 s.

-- $\quad$ Pricing was difficult for traditional individual guaranteed life and annuity products with long term premium and interest rate guarantees.
+- Pricing was difficult for traditional individual guaranteed life and annuity products with long term premium and interest rate guarantees.
 These products had previously usually been priced with fully guaranteed premiums and policy values using experience assumptions projected over expected coverage periods.
 However, interest rates during the period were volatile and historically high.
 Benchmark 10-year US Treasury yields doubled over ten years to a high in 1981 of more than $15 \%$ before falling steeply over the next ten years.
 Inflation rates followed a similar trajectory.
 Mortality improvement rates during the decade of the 1970's were historically high, but pricing actuaries were concerned about the sustainability of those improvement rates.
 Traditional guaranteed nonparticipating product designs did not have sufficient flexibility to respond to rapidly changing conditions.
 Further, the long-term nature of their guarantees discouraged companies from pricing with favorable experience assumptions that might prove to be temporary.
-- $\quad$ Non-insurance accumulation products of the period responded to changing new money investment rates by revising credited rates, further highlighting insurance product inflexibility, and putting additional pressure on traditional insurance products.
+- Non-insurance accumulation products of the period responded to changing new money investment rates by revising credited rates, further highlighting insurance product inflexibility, and putting additional pressure on traditional insurance products.
 - The late 1970 s also saw the introduction of personal computers and software that facilitated actuarial modeling and the potential to illustrate policy values.
 While not an insurance development in itself, the new computational power available fundamentally enabled the development of life and annuity products with nonguaranteed elements.

 The consumer demand for responsive products combined with life insurer need to control the risks they assumed resulted in new nonparticipating, non-variable life and annuity products with crediting and expense elements that were not fully guaranteed.
 In general, the partial elimination of guarantees resulted in lower initial product prices.

-A variety of product designs with NGEs ultimately emerged.
-"Universal life" is an example.
-The universal life insurance design was said to

-## Linkage
+### Linkage

-Only in the earliest generation of UL products was there a direct linkage of anticipated experience factors and corresponding NGEs.
+- Only in the earliest generation of UL products was there a direct linkage of anticipated experience factors and corresponding NGEs.
 In other words, where each NGE was derived from the numerical value(s) of an anticipated experience factor, with the potential addition of a load for adverse deviation and profit.
 The incidence of product charges necessary to cover insurer acquisition expenses led to low early account values and unattractive products.
 Designs quickly changed to charge and crediting structures in which those parameters reflected insureds' preferences and were expected in total and over time to cover expenses and benefits.

-"unbundle" the death protection and investment aspects of traditional whole life insurance.
+A variety of product designs with NGEs ultimately emerged.
+"Universal life" is an example.
+The universal life insurance design was said to "unbundle" the death protection and investment aspects of traditional whole life insurance.
 In its basic form, it incorporated a dynamic calculation of policy values based on premiums that could be varied at the discretion of the policyowner combined with crediting and charge elements, some of which could be varied by an insurer within limits specified in a policy.
 The flexibility and functioning of flexible elements came to be commonly illustrated to prospective policyowners with projections of future accumulation values, death benefit amounts and policy loan amounts at time of issue and periodically during the continuation of a policy.
 While the NGEs and their functioning varies considerably by product, the NGE concept is fundamental to universal life design.

 Some of the most commercially significant early product designs were: